 A mole is a common type of skin lesion, also referred to as nevi, that grows on top of the skin and is made of melanocytes (pigment-producing cells).
 The heavy pigmentation in these cells causes moles to be brown or black in color.
 Almost all moles are non-cancerous (benign) and are caused by the growth of skin cells that form clumps/clusters rather than spreading out along the skin.
-Most moles appear before the age of 30, many of which show up during early childhood.
-It is completely normal for an adult to have between 10 and 40 moles on their body.
-Over time, moles may slowly change size, shape or color or start to grow hairs.
+Most appear before the age of 30, many of which show up during early childhood.
+It is completely normal for an adult to have between 10 and 40 on their body.
+Over time, they may slowly change size, shape or color or start to grow hairs.
 Some become more prominent, while others fade over time.

 Congenital nevi are moles that exist since birth and relatively rare – only 1 in 100 people have them.
-These moles can be more likely to become skin cancer than those that appear throughout life.
+These can be more likely to become skin cancer than those that appear throughout life.
 These can be checked for the symptoms outlined below to make sure they do not put the child at risk.

 Dysplasti nevi are ones that have an irregular shape and/or are larger than the eraser on a pencil.
 They often have dark centers and lighter, rougher edges.
 People who have them and individuals who have over 100 moles are at risk of developing a serious form of skin cancer called melanoma.
-These moles should be constantly monitored and checked by a dermatologist from time to time.
+These should be constantly monitored and checked by a dermatologist from time to time.

 Moles can also appear due to skin damage from frequent sun exposure because ultraviolet radiation from the sun can damage skin cells and cause abnormalities.
 These moles are more likely to behave differently than ordinary moles, and they are at a higher risk of becoming cancerous.
 If you are middle aged, pay attention to areas of skin that are frequently exposed to the sun such as the neck, face, shoulders, ears, arms and hands.

 Symptoms of a Cancerous Mole